 - Each rack holds two bikes.
 If the rack is full, you must wait for another bus.
 Bikes are not permitted inside the bus unless they fold.

-- Only single-rider, non-motorized bikes may be put on the bike racks.
+- Only single-rider bikes weighing less than 55 lbs. with wheels narrower than 2.35 in. may be put on the bike racks.
+Motorized bikes (except e-bikes meeting the weight/wheel-size specifications) are not permitted.
 Children's bikes under 20 inches are too small for the bike racks.

 - Bikes cannot be locked while on the bike rack.